What to take when travelling with a tiny baby!

-Becoming a parent does not have to signal the end of your wanderlust, and if travelling makes you happy then it’s something you must do.
-Yes, there is a lot to think about, but seriously you will be making memories that can last a lifetime- and that’s priceless.
+Becoming a parent does not have to signal the end of your wanderlust and if travelling makes you happy then it’s something you must do.
+Yes, there is a lot to think about but you will be making memories that can last a lifetime - and that’s priceless.

-Obviously, your baby’s needs are of utmost importance and when you’re away it’s a good idea to keep these in mind at all times.
+Obviously, your baby’s needs are of the utmost importance and when you’re away, it’s a good idea to keep these in mind at all times.
 Because of this, we’ve divided our checklist into sections that will make it easier for you:

-Small babies sleep a lot, so you need to think carefully about their sleep needs, and what those needs are likely to be by the time you go away too.
+Small babies sleep a lot, so you need to think carefully about their sleep needs and what those needs are likely to be by the time you go away.
 Don’t forget to pack:

-- Your SnoozeShade for sleep on the go.
-Keep this in your hand luggage so that you can whip it out at the airport too when you need to.
+- SnoozeShade for sleep on the go.
+Keep this in your hand luggage so you can whip it out at the airport when you need to.

-- Travel cot.
-OR make sure that there will be suitable sleeping space for your baby when you arrive.
+- Travel cot (or make sure that there will be a suitable sleeping space for your baby when you arrive)

 - Pop up UV tent.
-These are fabulous to take with you out to the beach, for example.
-They will provide sun protection and give a baby a sheltered space to kick out and rest etc.
+These are fabulous to take with you out to the beach as they provide sun protection and give your baby a sheltered space to kick out and rest

-- White noise machine/ app.
-If the baby is unsettled, white noise can be amazing when it comes to soothing to sleep.
+- White noise app.
+If your baby is unsettled, white noise can be amazing when it comes to soothing to sleep

 Try to plan travel around baby’s usual nap times if you can, or at least make sure you have the means for your baby to sleep on the go.
 For this, you need your pushchair and SnoozeShade.